farahdahir/SpaceX_Falcon9/README.md

 - [plotly_dash_app](https://github.com/farahdahir/SpaceX_Falcon9/blob/master/plotly_dash_app.ipynb)
 - [predictive_model](https://github.com/farahdahir/SpaceX_Falcon9/blob/master/predictive_model.ipynb)

-The project also includes a `presentation` PowerPoint file, an `images` folder and `data` folder.
+The project also includes a `presentation` PDF file, an `images` folder and `data` folder.
 Remember all datasets are generated within the notebooks, so you can choose to clear the data folder (if applicable) by running the following command: `rm -rf data/*`